 Cloud Solution Providers are able to build, deploy, and manage solutions on your behalf.
 They can also provide billing flexibility and help you in the purchase process.
 Find a Cloud Solution Provider.

 Licensing Solution Providers know how to procure and manage licensing and cloud services.
 They understand the government cloud ecosystem and can support you in acquiring an Enterprise Agreement for Azure Government.
 Find a Licensing Solution Provider.

 If your trial is about to expire, consider purchasing Azure Government through the Pay-As-You-Go option.
 Scale up or down on the fly and only pay for what you use.
-There are no minimums and it is easy to cancel anytime.
+There are no minimums and it’s easy to cancel anytime.

 If you have an existing Enterprise Agreement, add Azure Government as an additional service.

-- If you are already enrolled in one payment option, you can later move to another plan which better suits your needs.
+- If you’re already enrolled in one payment option, you can later move to another plan that better suits your needs.